For a long time now, we’ve known that we can’t consume seawater – even though it makes up 70% of our planet. It’s too salty for our bodies.

 India, China, Japan, Singapore, and Pakistan use desalination in this continent.

-Other notable mentions include South Africa, Australia, the Island of Aruba and the Grand Cayman.
+Other notable mentions include South Africa, Australia, the Island of Aruba, and the Grand Cayman.
 All these countries have desalination plants.

-Importance of securing Water for Human Life
+Importance of Securing Water for Human Life

 In a time when water scarcity is on the rise – and climate change is threatening our existence, water security is the one thing we can’t afford to ignore.
 It’s the ticket to a sustainable future both economically and socially.

 Water enables us to maintain the proper sanitation measures to avoid contracting germs and diseases.
-Without it, society, as it is, will crumble to a pandemic hotspot.
+Without it, society, as it is, will crumble into a pandemic hotspot.
 Water also plays a vital role in our lifestyle.
 It drives agriculture, the energy sector, and the transport industry, among other major industries, to make our lives better.

 Water scarcity has also been known to result in civil unrest in different areas of the world, Syria, for instance.
 It has the potential to cripple the economy of any nation.